ctkstl/earth_science/resources.md

     2. Earth's Interior
         *   [Under pressure simulation](https://phet.colorado.edu/en/simulation/under-pressure)
         *   Magnetic field strength with two magnets on string - Show that one magnet will align with the earth's field...
 Then use another magnet to show how close it has to be to 'overpower' the earth's field.
+        *   Magnetic field doesn't always point north.
+[Here's the map of it](https://en.wikipedia.org/wiki/File:World_Magnetic_Declination_2010.pdf).
+Why?
+1) The magnetic poles don't match the astrophysical poles of the planet.
+2) There are anamolies in the mantle (and core?) that cause variations in it, the largest called the "South Atlantic Anomoly".
     3. Convection and the Mantle
     4. Exploring Earth’s Surface
         *   [Map of Ozark Plateau/Mountains](https://en.wikipedia.org/wiki/Ozarks#/media/File:OzarkRelief.jpg), and how it comes right up into STL.